triazo/immersive_scaler/Readme.md

 uncomfortable position for fingers, so this sets the rest pose of your fingers in what is hopefully a more natural position

+- **Spare thumb**: This option prevents the thumb bone from also being moved.

 ## Hip fix

 In some models it helps to shrink the hip bone.
 This is just a shortcut